awsdocs/amazon-eks-user-guide/doc_source/eks-optimized-ami.md

 For more information about using Amazon EKS optimized Amazon Linux AMIs, see the following sections:
 + To use Amazon Linux with managed node groups, see [Simplify node lifecycle with managed node groups](managed-node-groups.md)\.
-+ To launch self\-managed Amazon Linux nodes, see [Retrieving Amazon EKS optimized Amazon Linux AMI IDs](retrieve-ami-id.md)\.
++ To launch self\-managed Amazon Linux nodes, see [Retrieve recommended Amazon Linux AMI IDs](retrieve-ami-id.md)\.
-+ For version information, see [Amazon EKS optimized Amazon Linux AMI versions](eks-linux-ami-versions.md)\.
++ For version information, see [Retrieve Amazon Linux AMI version information](eks-linux-ami-versions.md)\.
-+ To retrieve the latest IDs of the Amazon EKS optimized Amazon Linux AMIs, see [Retrieving Amazon EKS optimized Amazon Linux AMI IDs](retrieve-ami-id.md)\.
++ To retrieve the latest IDs of the Amazon EKS optimized Amazon Linux AMIs, see [Retrieve recommended Amazon Linux AMI IDs](retrieve-ami-id.md)\.
-+ For open\-source scripts that are used to build the Amazon EKS optimized AMI, see [Amazon EKS optimized Amazon Linux AMI build script](eks-ami-build-scripts.md)\.
++ For open\-source scripts that are used to build the Amazon EKS optimized AMI, see [Build a custom Amazon Linux AMI with a script](eks-ami-build-scripts.md)\.